Sales Strategy

 Current situation: [1-2 sentence summary]

-Key challenges: [bullet points from their own words]
+Key challenges: [bullet points using their own words]

 What success looks like: [their desired outcome]

-Our next call is scheduled for [Date/Time].
-I'll show you [specific thing relevant to their pain].
+Our next call is set for [Date/Time].
+I'll walk you through [specific thing relevant to their pain].

-In the meantime, feel free to reach out with any questions.
+Feel free to reach out before then with any questions.

 [Your name]